Comparing Velodyne Lidar (NASDAQ:VLDR) & China Energy Recovery (OTCMKTS:CGYV)

 Velodyne Lidar, Inc. provides real-time three-dimensional vision for autonomous systems worldwide.
 It offers a broad lineup of surround-view lidar to support numerous end applications, including autonomous vehicles, drones, security, and mapping; and solid state lidar technology that combine the high reliability and long lifetime of traditional micro electro-mechanical systems solutions.
 The company also provides Vella software solution to any vehicle that utilizes a Velarray lidar.
 Its lidar-based smart vision solutions are also used in non-automotive applications, such as autonomous mobile robots, unmanned aerial vehicles, last-mile delivery, precision agriculture, advanced security systems, and smart city initiatives.
 Velodyne Lidar, Inc. was founded in 1983 and is headquartered in San Jose, California.

-Receive News & Ratings for Velodyne Lidar Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Velodyne Lidar and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for China Energy Recovery Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for China Energy Recovery and related companies with MarketBeat.com's FREE daily email newsletter.